ProFootballTalk

 ProFootballTalk, often known solely by its acronym PFT, is a website covering news from the National Football League.
 The site has a blog format with short posts that usually include links to the original source of the news along with some commentary and analysis.

 History

 The site was created on November 1, 2001, by Mike Florio, who is also the site's primary editor and contributor.
 As of 2022, primarily site contributors include Florio, Michael David Smith, Josh Alper, Myles Simmons, Charean Williams and Peter King.

 On June 14, 2009, it was announced that ProFootballTalk would become an affiliate of NBC Sports, which would hold exclusive rights to PFT content although Florio would retain ownership.

 PFT Live

 PFT Live is an online sports radio show began in 2015.
 As of 2022, it features Mike Florio and Chris Simms.
 On August 11, 2020, it was announced that the site will stream exclusively on Peacock on August 24, 2020.
 As of 2025, the show also airs for free on NBC Sports NOW.
+On November 13, 2025, It was reported that the show would be simulcasted on the relaunched NBCSN.